If you have landed here to read about the best paper for colored pencil, it might be that you are less than satisfied with your colored pencil work.

 Trying to complete a colored pencil piece on pastel paper would take forever.
 You’ll be layering and layering and layering.

 Not that it can’t be done on the pastel paper, it can.
 And if you like lots and lots of layers, then go for it.
-But they call it Pastel paper for a reason – it’s meant for pastel use, not colored pencil.
+But it really is meant for pastel use, not colored pencil—they call it “pastel paper” for a reason.
 The same goes for cold press watercolor paper as well, not good for colored pencil use.

 Here is an additional resource on the topic of papers/surfaces; a great article from The Virtual Instructor –“All About Drawing Papers and Surfaces”.
 Just click on the article title to check it out.